lino-framework/book/docs/dev/perms.rst

 must be a :func:`set` of the user roles required for getting permission to access this resource.

+This set of user roles can be specified using the :func:`login_required <lino.core.roles.login_required>` utility function.
+You can also specify it manually.
+But it must stisfy some conditions described in :func:`check_required_roles
+<lino.core.roles.check_required_roles>`.

+See :meth:`lino.modlib.users.UserType.has_required_role`

 For example, the list of all users (the :class:`users.AllUsers
 <lino.modlib.users.desktop.AllUsers>` table) is visible only for users
 who have the :class:`SiteAdmin <lino.core.roles.SiteAdmin>` role: